 After baking up these beautiful chocolate cake layers, I filled and frosted them with Ruby Chocolate Buttercream and the flavor combo is so dreamy!
 This buttercream is so silky smooth and flavored by adding melted ruby cacao.
 I used these Chocolove Ruby Cacao bars for the buttercream (and the ruby chocolate ganache drip, and the ruby chocolate disks on top) and absolutely love the flavor: dominant raspberry notes with a hint of chocolate that’s not too bitter or too sweet.
 I could eat the ruby cacao all on its own, but whipping it up into buttercream is the perfect flavor compliment to this cake!
 And the best part is, the incredible flavor and pretty pink color are totally natural.
 It’s the latest innovation in the chocolate world since the introduction of white chocolate and I am here for it!

 I knew I wanted to try making the ruby cacao into ganache for a drip, and after a few attempts I discovered that the right ratio is a simple 1:1.
 I thought it would behave a bit more like white chocolate but it’s very much the same as working with a semi-sweet or milk chocolate.
 To make the ganache, I chopped the ruby cacao into bits and measured out 6 oz (about 2 bars).
 Then, I measured out an equal amount of heavy whipping cream (½ cup), brought it to a light boil, poured it over the ruby cacao bits, and whisked it all together.
-It turned out the prettiest color ever (look at that natural mauve tone!) and was super easy to drip the cake with once it reached room temp.
+It turned out a little more brown-toned than mauve for some reason, so added a drop of Americolor Fuschia to match the rest of the cake.
+It was super easy to drip the cake with once it reached room temp.